 Training and Support for Diabetes Prevention Professionals

-For this Lifestyle Coach ECHO, Well-Ahead Louisiana has partnered with Diabetes Training and Technical Assistance Center (DTTAC) at Emory University to serve as the “hub” of specialists.
+Well-Ahead Louisiana has partnered with Diabetes Training and Technical Assistance Center (DTTAC) at Emory University.
+ECHO functions on a “hub and spoke” model with an interdisciplinary, team-based approach.
+For this Lifestyle Coach ECHO, DTTAC will serve as the “hub” of specialists.

 The scheduled ECHO clinics function like virtual grand rounds, combined with mentoring and patient case presentations.
 During each session, a spoke sites will present patient cases and participants will discuss and help determine the best way to support the National Diabetes Prevention Program participant.
 The subject matter experts at DTTAC will serve as mentors and colleagues, sharing their knowledge and expertise with participants, and also present educational presentations during each session.

-Sessions are held from 1 p.m. to 2:30 p.m.
+Sessions are held from 1 p.m. to 2 p.m.
 CST on the second Wednesday of each month.
-Participants must register!
+Participants must register to attend the monthly sessions!
 Once you have registered, a Well-Ahead team member will reach out to you with more information.

 Note: Multiple lifestyle coaches at the same location will need to register individually.